-Imee: Workers In Worst-Hit Sectors Need COVID-19 Aid
+Imee: Workers In Worst-Hit Industrys Need COVID-19 Aid

 The government should immediately release funds on standby to stem the growing panic among ordinary wage earners in industries most affected by the Covid-19 scare, Senator Imee Marcos said.